MileHacker Logo

 Photo Ethics

-• Photography generally at most tourist sites.
+• Photography generally at most landmarks.

 • Always ask for permission before taking photos of people.

-• Observe 'no photography' signs inside museums/sanctums.
+• Observe 'no pictures' signs inside museums/sanctums.

 Taboos and Sensitive Topics